Skip to main contentSkip to navigation

 Income Tax: €15,000 | Social Security: €8,000 | With 30% Ruling: €8,000 tax

-This calculator provides estimates based on 2025 Dutch tax rates and should be used for planning purposes only.
+This calculator provides estimates based on 2026 Dutch tax rates and should be used for planning purposes only.
 Actual tax calculations may vary based on individual circumstances, deductions, and changes in tax law.
 The 30% ruling application must be approved by the Dutch Tax Authority (Belastingdienst) and your employer.
 Tax rates and thresholds are subject to annual changes.
 Consult with a qualified tax advisor for personalized advice and official calculations.

-Essential Resources for Expats
+Essential resources for expats

 Complete your Netherlands move with these essential guides and tools: